Ivandem5/Test-at-Estoty-Game-Studio/README.md

 For ease of use, I decided to store enemy settings in a ScriptableObject.
 In the future, this practice can be expanded to the configuration of the player and spawners.

+I decided to make the player's collisions with enemies without physical collision.
+So that the player can escape through some of the enemies by sacrificing HP.

 [Animation]
 Since there are not many animations at the moment, I decided to do without using Animancer.